Direct Connect for production OT data

 | Cost | Low (pay per hour) | High (monthly port fee + data transfer) |

-| Encryption | IPsec (built-in) | Not encrypted by default (add IPsec if needed) |
+| Encryption | IPsec (built-in) | Unencrypted by default (add IPsec when needed) |

 | Redundancy | Dual tunnels (active/passive) | Dual connections to different locations |